-In 1996 Junior Cricket Upper Hutt had a dream.
-The thriving club with over 500 junior members decided that quality indoor cricket practice facilities were required at Trentham Memorial Park.
-The proposed facility was to be an asset to
+In 1996 Junior Cricket Upper Hutt (Junior Cricket) had a dream.
+The thriving club, with over 500 junior members at the time, decided that quality indoor cricket practice facilities were required at Trentham Memorial Park.
+The proposed facility was to be an asset to:

 - The Upper Hutt community

 - Young people and families associated with Junior Cricket

 - Other sports and activities in the region